- Physical Meeting Vs Virtual Meeting

 Did you know that nearly 100% of people say face-to-face communication is essential for long-term business relationships?

 Meeting your client in person demonstrates that you value their time and business.
 If you can go to the effort of getting smartly dressed and driving across the country for a meeting, you are clearly a dedicated and motivated individual.
 It shows the client that they are important to you and the meeting topic in question is worth valuable time.

-Face to face meetings are key to building strong relationships.
+Face to face meetings is key to building strong relationships.
 The customer or client will feel as if they have connected with you better if you meet with them in person over communication via email or phone.
 The personal attention you are showing the clients proves that you are actively listening to them, therefore building stronger relationships.

 Did you know that customers with an emotional relationship with a brand have a 306% higher lifetime value and will recommend the company at a rate of 71%, rather than the average rate of 45%?
 (View source here).

 Face to face meetings with clients and customers will increase the emotional relationship and will help build loyalty.
 As humans, we naturally want to meet and interact with the people we are doing business with.
 Especially at the beginning of a client relationship, where the trust has not yet been established.

 Lost language is a problem you will find if you solely rely on technology for communication.
-Body language and tone of voice are immensely important in establishing a loyal client and this is lost when you are only communicating through email.
+Body language, eye contact and tone of voice are immensely important in establishing a loyal client and this is lost when you are only communicating through email.